mit-orcd/orcd-docs-edit/docs/getting-started.md

 ## Shared HPC Clusters

-Each ORCD system is a shared HPC cluster.
+Engaging is a shared HPC cluster.
 You are sharing this resources with a number of other researchers, staff, and students, so it is important that you read this page and use the system as intended.